Justin-Insight/mymindteam.com/content/treat/_index.md

       body: >-
         We’re here to support you on your learning journey, whether you have an official condition diagnosis or not.
       icon: /orange-block.svg
-    - heading: Advocative
+    - heading: Supportive
       body: >-
-        Your Mind Team will communicate with educators, employers and healthcare professionals to ensure you/your child get the accommodations you need to thrive.
+        We'll help you identify and advocate for the services you or your child need to thrive at school and/or work.
       icon: /orange-block.svg
 faq_block:
   enabled: true